alicommit-malp/Easy-Pipeline-csharp/README.md

         Console.WriteLine($"State:{nameof(OrderHandler)} objectState: " +
                           $"{JsonConvert.SerializeObject(order)}");

-        //call the next workstation in the pipeline await base.InvokeAsync(data);
+        return Task.CompletedTask;
     }
 }
 ```

+As it can be seen by defining the AutoRetry attribute you can ask the pipeline to retry this workstation if it fails

 >Find the nuget [here](https://www.nuget.org/packages/EasyPipeLine)